 If you are like most women, overcoming insecurity doesn’t just happen.
 You need solid truth for dealing with it and putting insecurity in its place.

 After a recent throw down match with insecurity (I won, btw), I did a search about confidence in the Bible by searching, “What does the Bible say about insecurity” and got back a few good results.
+BUT…

 It wasn’t very practical.
 It was more surface level (like a summary of the topic in the Bible) and it didn’t come with a set of godly friends to bounce ideas off of, power through with, and help encourage me to good works.

 I honestly think insecurity is one of those things we best overcome while in community with others.

 We see insecurity in the Bible in the lives of characters like Moses, Timothy, and Saul.
 And we see them stepping out in COMMUNITY to address the issue.

 I’ve spend a lot of time studying these Biblical characters and the good news is that their stories CAN help us re-write our stories from insecure to secure, timid to confident.
 These are Bible stories about confidence that started by overcoming insecurity.

 Yes!
 The word of God IS indeed alive and active!
 We’re going to talk about some biblical keys to overcoming insecurity in this post, but first, I want to ask you a personal question:

 Have you ever let an opportunity slip through your fingers because of insecurity?